 As a rule of thumb RedBit does not just jump into the solution, but first breaks down the presented problem.
-Considering that the problem stems from the technology at place in War Child, the first step towards reformation was conducting a Technical Discovery.
-Taking into account the function of the tech and the purpose it is supposed to serve gives perspective into pain points of the default technological architecture.
-Through an in-depth analysis of the system in War Child, RedBit uncovered the following
+Considering that the problem stems from the technology at place in War Child, the first step towards reformation was conducting a Technical Discovery Assessment.
+Taking into account the function of the various systems and technologies used and the purpose it is supposed to serve gives perspective into pain points of the default technological architecture.
+Through an in-depth analysis of the systems in War Child, RedBit uncovered the following.

 Outdated hardware and software

 The most evident limitation of the technology was that the tech in place was outdated.
 War Child was using Windows 7, which is a version of the software that no longer has updates.
 That translates to a limited operating system and poor security.
 Furthermore, it was evident that the hardware, i.e. the laptops and desktops were in a dire need of an upgrade.